Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 Note that I’m placing the stop above the last swing high.

-This is still about 200 pips from my entry, so it’s hidden, but it isn’t so far away that it adversely impacts my potential reward.
+This gives about 200 pips of distance from my entry, so it’s still well-hidden, but not so far away that it negatively impacts my potential reward.

-You can always go tighter if you’d like as it all depends on what fits your trading style.
+You can always go tighter depending on your trading style.

-Just remember that the closer your stop loss is to your entry the greater the chance of being taken out of the trade prematurely.
+Just remember, the closer your stop is to your entry, the higher the chance of being stopped out prematurely.

-Remember the 3.6R profit with the first stop loss placement above?
+Remember the 3.6R profit with the first stop loss placement?

-By setting your stop above the last swing high instead, you’ve cut your stop loss distance from 500 pips down to 200 pips.
+By setting your stop above the last swing high, you’ve reduced your stop loss from 500 pips to 200 pips.

 Exit on Close (Mental Stop Loss)